Our contribution to national performance

 We contribute through the delivery of our functions to the following outcomes:

-Our process is inclusive of all members of the community by being free to those raising issues and through our work to ensure it is as accessible as possible.
-Our statutory duty to provide advice on making a complaint ensures we empower citizens.
-By resolving disputes, we ensure parties do not resort to other means, and that fair redress is awarded where appropriate, assisting resilience and safety.
+Our process is inclusive of all members of the community by being free to those raising issues, and through our work to ensure it is as accessible as possible.
+Information and guidance on making a complaint, and our statutory duty to provide advice, ensures we empower citizens.
+By resolving disputes we ensure parties do not resort to other means, and that fair redress is awarded where appropriate, assisting resilience and safety.
 We make sure an approachable and professional service is provided, which is especially important for vulnerable users.
-Resilience for communities includes ensuring their access to justice, and our continued work to deliver all services during the Covid-19 response supports this.
+Resilience for communities includes ensuring their access to justice, and we continue to ensure we deliver all our services as accessibly as possible to support this.

 The legal sector is a large employer and net contributor to the Scottish economy.
 Effective redress mechanisms, as provided by the SLCC, encourage consumer confidence and consumer spending.
 We ensure our rules and statutory guidance do not artificially limit growth or innovation.
-This year we have reviewed our rules to ensure they are fit for purpose in a digital world.
 Our outreach work aims to improve law firms’ risk management, customer service and complaint handling, which can all help to create thriving businesses.
-We have continued to monitor, consult on and reflect on the impact of Covid-19 restrictions in our decisions about how we delivered our statutory duties.
+We continue to call for reform to legal services regulation in line with better regulation principles to support innovation.